digitalgeko/viking-booking-tutorial/README.md

 # Viking Booking

-This is a tutorial for the [viking framework](https://github.com/digitalgeko/viking-framework) for Liferay, we asume that you already read the [HelloWorld section](https://github.com/digitalgeko/viking-framework#hello-world) in the documentation.
+This is a tutorial for the [viking framework](https://github.com/digitalgeko/viking-framework) for Liferay, we asume that you already have read the [HelloWorld section](https://github.com/digitalgeko/viking-framework#hello-world) in the documentation.

 With this tutorial you'll se how to take your first steps into the framework.
 We're going to build a small appointment scheduler, where you set your availability and the users that have your URL, can schedule appointments to yourself.